-All rigid piping will be securely mounted to the antenna and accurately labeled (Figure 8).
+All rigid piping will be securely mounted and accurately labeled .
 To minimize leakage, preference for rigid lines is to weld and form them wherever practical, and only use threaded fittings where absolutely necessary.
-Flexible lines are required in three locations, the azimuth wrap, the elevation wrap, and the Front End Cable Carrier.
+Flexible lines are required in the Front End Cable Carrier.

-Figure 7.
-Example of stainless steel clad nitrile rubber hose
+Figure 6.
+Example of stainless-steel clad nitrile rubber hose